PipeWire/pipewire/README.md

 				   expressed as a fraction of the samplerate, like 256/48000, which uses 256 samples at a samplerate of 48KHz for a latency of 5.33ms.
+				   This function does not attempt to configure the samplerate.
+* `PIPEWIRE_RATE=<num/denom>`      to configure a rate for the graph.
+* `PIPEWIRE_QUANTUM=<num/denom>`   to configure latency as a fraction and a samplerate.
+This function will attempt to change the graph samplerate and use the specified
+				   <num> as the buffer size.
 * `PIPEWIRE_NODE=<id>`             to request a link to the specified node

 ### Using tools